Chapter 173-424 WAC – Clean Fuels Program

 • Attend a public hearing - see below

-The hearings will begin with a short presentation and question and answer session, followed by the opportunity to provide testimony.
+The hearings included a short presentation and question and answer session, followed by the opportunity to provide testimony.

 Full list of changes